eth-educators/ethstaker-guides/alerting.md

 $ fallocate -l 400G largespacer.img
 ```

 That will leave us only around 31GB of available disk space.
-Waiting around 2 minutes should trigger the alert on Healthchecks.io and you should receive an email with the alert details.
+Waiting around 2 minutes should trigger an incident on PagerDuty and you should receive an email with the alert details.

 Once your *Available disk space* test is done, you can remove the dummy file with this command.